mmeyer2k/dcrypt/README.md

 - SHA256 (default) HMAC checksums are verified before decryption using a time-safe equivalence function

 ### AES-256-GCM Encryption
-With PHP 7.1 comes support for AEAD encryption modes, GCM being considered the best of these.
+PHP 7.1 comes with support for new AEAD encryption modes, GCM being considered the best of these.
 Small authentication tags are selected because dcrypt already provides SHA-256 HMAC based authentication.
-Using this mode adds an extra 32 bit checksum to the ciphertext.
+Using this mode essentially adds an extra 32 bit checksum to the ciphertext.

 ```php
 $encrypted = \Dcrypt\AesGcm::encrypt($plaintext, $password);